RANJEET16520/Age-Calculator/README.md

 a
 ```

-Enter the Date of Birth and Current date as shown in example and output will be one's complete age.
+Enter the Date of Birth and Current date as shown in example and output will be our complete age.

 Thank you for visiting.